 Before long, we reached our goal, a stone tower that Jackson said looked like Bowser’s Castle.
 We entered and proceed by way of a ramp up three stories to the top for the best view.

-The fall foliage isn’t at its peak yet for this part of Connecticut.
-There is still more green than any other color.
-But it’s amazing to think that we’ve been driving through this area for years and this was the first time we ever stopped to see this.
+The fall foliage wasn’t at its peak yet for this part of Connecticut.
+There was still more green than any other color.
+But it’s amazing to think that we drive through this area every year and this was the first time we ever stopped to see this.